Connect with us

 • What do they need?

-• How they think/feel about your product/service?
+• How do they think/feel about your product/service?

 Do you have organic growth?
 Is your product so good there’s word-of-mouth around it?
 Are individuals really willing to pay for it?
 If the answer is yes, then you got a product/market fit.
-The path to product/market fit is often paved by initial customers and word-of-mouth marketing—way before you start your PPC and SEO campaigns.
+The path to product/market fit is often paved by initial customers and word-of-mouth marketing—before you start your PPC and SEO campaigns.

-During your startup/early growth phase, your product will likely satisfy a minority of the market (if fortunate, a good market).
+During your startup/early growth phase, your product will likely satisfy a minority of the market (if fortunate, a good call).
 As your biz grows, so will your knowledge of the issue your product solves.
 Moreover, with this knowledge, your customer profile may change.

 Nurturing the Relationship With Your Consumers